Theta Zeta Chapter

 If national Eta Sigma Alpha requirements are met, the Theta Zeta Chapter requires prospective members to complete an application form and submit it along with a copy of the acceptable scores from a test taken within the last twelve months.
 On the application form, students are asked to write a brief paragraph about why they are interested in joining and the names and contact information of two individuals other than their parents whom the students have asked to write letters of recommendation.
 These two additional requirements by Theta Zeta are intended to help prepare college-bound high schoolers for the future and to give sponsors insight about the new members.

 There are no application fees and no obligation to join after submitting an application.
 All submitted information is confidential and will not be released to any outside organization or agency.
 Applications are accepted through August 31 each year and reviewed the first week in September.
 Students will be notified by mail within two weeks of the membership committee's meeting.
+Students may also apply in December to join Theta Zeta in January.

 The goal of Theta Zeta is to be a blessing to academically talented students, not a burden; therefore meetings are held only once a month in the Bloomington-Normal area.
 Members may miss two meetings each year and maintain active status; however, exceptions may be made by the executive cabinet for work, scheduled classes, or special circumstances.